HadiMalik12/3-layer-neural-network/README.md

 ## Description

 The neural network consists of three layers: an input layer, a hidden layer, and an output layer.
-It uses various activation functions such as tanh, sigmoid, and ReLU for non-linearity.
+It allows the use of various activation functions such as tanh, sigmoid, and ReLU for non-linearity.
 Regularization is applied to prevent overfitting, and gradient descent is used to update the weights and biases during training.

 ## Dependencies